 Stairs and Stringer Calculator

 Enter your finished-to-finished rise and your preferred riser/run.
-This calculator outputs riser count, exact riser height, number of treads, total run, stringer length, stair angle, estimated stringer count, plus a simple cut-layout summary (builder-friendly, not a permit drawing).
+This calculator outputs riser count, exact riser height, number of treads, total run, stringer length, stair angle, estimated stringer count, plus a simple cut-layout summary – and it now checks your rise and run against the current Ontario Building Code limits as you type (builder-friendly, not a permit drawing).

 How to measure (so your first step isn’t weird)